Ceremony and rituals have long played a vital and essential role in Native American culture. Spirituality is an integral part of their very being.

-Often referred to as “religion,” most Native Americans did not consider their spirituality, ceremonies, and rituals as “religion,” in the way that Christians do.
-Rather, their beliefs and practices form a integral and seamless part of their very being.
-Like other aboriginal peoples around the world, their beliefs were heavily influenced by their methods of acquiring food, – from hunting to agriculture.
-They also embraced ceremonies and rituals that provided power to conquer the difficulties of life, as wells as events and milestones, such as puberty, marriage, and death.
+Often referred to as “religion,” most Native Americans did not consider their spirituality, ceremonies, and rituals as “religion” like Christians do.
+Rather, their beliefs and practices form an integral and seamless part of their very being.
+Like other aboriginal peoples around the world, their beliefs were heavily influenced by their methods of acquiring food – from hunting to agriculture.
+They also embraced ceremonies and rituals that provided power to conquer life’s difficulties, as well as events and milestones such as puberty, marriage, and death.
 Over the years, practices and ceremonies changed with tribes‘ needs.

 Rituals & Ceremonies:

 The arrival of European settlers marked a major change in Native American culture.
 Some of the first Europeans the Indians would meet were often missionaries who viewed Native American Spirituality practices as worthless superstitions inspired by the Christian devil.
 These early missionaries then determined to convert the Native Americans to Christianity.

 As more and more Europeans flooded North America, the United States and Canadian governments instituted policies to force Natives onto reservations and encourage them to assimilate into the majority culture.